All that glitters is not (Zomato) Gold

 Even back in 2010, Indiranagar was bustling and a popular hangout place, but still trailing behind MG/Brigade Road and perhaps, Koramangala.
 I got off near Domlur flyover from where I’d spend the next 4-5 hours walking down the road till I reached Old Madras Road, covering 70% of the restaurants and about a dozen other businesses - a gym and an art gallery among others.

 The problem with heavy discounts is that it becomes difficult to pay full price for a service/product even if you did enjoy it.
-Users will always seek a substitute which offer the discount before considering paying the full price.
-Often, on not finding a substitute at a discount, many users drop-off.
-It’s behavioural psychology that daily deals didn’t consider.
+Users will always seek a substitute that offers a discount before considering paying the full price.
+Often, on not finding a substitute at a discount, many users drop off.
+It’s behavioral psychology that daily deals didn’t consider.

 And right there, I had revamped our entire business.
 That we could never get it off the ground to test it, makes me immensely sad.
 But such is life in the B2C internet business where raising money is essential to making it.
 Of course, there are exceptions but I was straight out of college and didn’t have the privilege of a family that could sustain me indefinitely while I attempted to build this out.
 But in theory, I knew I’d gotten it right.
 From Domlur to Old Madras Road, over 60% of the restaurants wanted to get started while another 20% said they’d give it a thought.
 Only 20% didn’t want anything to do with us.
 From these restaurants, I also enquired about our competitors and learned that their vendors were drying up and very few businesses wanted to work with them.

 Zomato messed up on this one.
-I love them as product and brand.
-I have immense admiration for the way they’ve been built a global business out of India.
+I love them as a product and brand.
+I have immense admiration for the way they’ve built a global business out of India.
 However, I’m very disappointed in them.
 As a customer, yes, but more so from the business point of view.
-This was an ill-thought out program that has come to bite them in backside.
-In its quest to build stickiness, given the new competition from Swiggy, they rolled a program that’s short-sighted and fails on a fundamental of business.
+This was an ill-thought-out program that has come to bite them in the backside.
+In its quest to build stickiness, given the new competition from Swiggy, it rolled a program that’s short-sighted and fails on a fundamental of business.
 How could that have happened?
 The answer will forever be a mystery, but all is not lost.

-I’d love for Zomato Gold to evolve into the model I described earlier, one where customers get diminishing discounts to a restaurant.
-It would keep them coming back, while ensuring the restaurants also find value in being able to deliver a repeat of good experiences which is essential to building loyalty.
-Zomato has the ability to encourage customers to revisit and could give prime real-estate to Gold participating restaurants ensuring restaurant churn is low.
+I’d love for Zomato Gold to evolve into the model I described earlier, one where customers get diminishing discounts from a restaurant.
+It would keep them coming back while ensuring the restaurants also find value in being able to deliver a repeat of good experiences which is essential to building loyalty.
+Zomato has the ability to encourage customers to revisit and could give prime real estate to Gold participating restaurants ensuring restaurant churn is low.
 Restaurants could live with the discounts knowing these aren’t one-time customers and that subsequent visits improve their profit margin on each customer.

 The exact program redesign is beyond the scope of this article.
 In order to redefine the program, the Zomato Gold team will need to embark on a rigorous exercise of user research, talking to customers and restaurants.